-Wendy Schaetzel Lesko serves as Co-President and is a nationally recognized expert on authentic youth civic engagement.
+Wendy Schaetzel Lesko founded Youth Activism Project in 2004 with the launch of its first campaign, School Girls Unite.
+She serves as President and is a nationally recognized expert on authentic youth civic engagement.
 She has written several books, including Youth!
 The 26% Solution.
 Her work as a community organizer with Cesar Chavez’s United Farm Workers and a reporter covering the U.S. Congress strengthen her determination to encourage youth-driven policy advocacy as well as multigenerational collaboration.
 Check out Wendy’s TEDxYouth Talk.

 Molara Obe serves as the 2018-2020 Chair of our Board of Directors.
-For over a decade, she has been active with our international program, School Girls Unite.
-Also, Molara donates her many IT talents and oversees our digital media efforts, which are vitally important during this transformative stage of the Youth Activism Project.
-Since 2004, our Board has always had at least two high school students to direct our thinking.
-Maya Kagan and Bella Noumba, currently 10th graders, have full voting rights on all Board decisions.
+For over a decade, she has been active with School Girls Unite and a member of our Board of Directors since the age of 13.
+Molara also donates her many IT talents and oversees our digital media efforts, which are vitally important during this transformative stage of the Youth Activism Project.